SystemsApproach/private5g/intro.rst

    goal is showing how this technology can be integrated into edge clouds running in enterprises (and used as part of their Industry Transformation 4.0).
-In other words, in addition to describing the technology, this book is also about democratizing the access network (which is related to Rural Broadband).
+In other words, in addition to describing the technology, this book is also about (a) democratizing the access network, and (b) applying the technology to new use cases.

    Also talk about two enabling technologies: SDN and Cloud Native.
 These can easily be positioned as two aspects of the